Master's Degrees

 Final Examination (Defense)

 When the thesis is completed the candidate arranges a date, time, and location for the final examination (defense) of the thesis and distributes a copy to each member of their advisory committee at least seven days prior.
 The defense should be scheduled only during days the university is conducting normal business operations, and the candidate must be enrolled at the time of the defense.
-If the examination is administered during the intersession, then an examination-only fee is appropriate by enrolling in one credit hour of Oral Examination, 5040/6040.
+If the examination is administered during the intersession, the student must have been enrolled in the immediately preceding semester/session; or, prior to the examination date, they must enroll in one credit hour of Oral Examination, 5040/6040 (charged as an examination only fee).

 The defense may be comprehensive in character, and the candidate should be able to demonstrate an acceptable level of knowledge of a professional area, as defined by their degree program.
 The defense must be presented as an oral examination and attendees may question the candidate with the permission of the chair of the advisory committee.